pablodecm/phd_thesis/src/102_chapter_2.md

 #fig:peak_lumi width=100%}

-From Equation [-@eq:lumi_beam] it can be inferred that that value of instantaneous luminosity varies between LHC *fills* depending on the beam parameters.
-In fact, it also varies within a single *fill* with time, mainly because the number of average protons per bunch $n_p$ decreases due to the collisions at all the interaction points.
-For convenience, a quantity referred as integrated luminosity $\mathcal{L}_\textrm{int}$ that is computed by integrating over the instantaneous luminosity for a given time period $\Delta T = t_1 - t_0$, such as stable collision period within a *fill*, is used:
+From Equation [-@eq:lumi_beam] it can be inferred that that value of instantaneous luminosity varies between LHC fills depending on the beam parameters.
+In fact, it also varies within a single fill with time, mainly because the number of average protons per bunch $n_p$ decreases due to the collisions at all the interaction points.
+For convenience, a quantity referred as integrated luminosity $\mathcal{L}_\textrm{int}$ that is computed by integrating over the instantaneous luminosity for a given time period $\Delta T = t_1 - t_0$ within a fill, is used:
 $$
   \mathcal{L}_\textrm{int} = \int_{t_0}^{t_1} \mathcal{L}(t) dt
 $$ {#eq:int_lumi}